An introduction to human grooming

 Align your fingers, excluding the thumb, so that your nails form a line.

-Your nails should only pass a few times over the same section of skin.
+Your nails should only pass over the same section of skin a few times.

 Grooming basics